Updated July 5, 2022

 It is NOT the profit or loss that you show Uncle Sam on your tax return.
 To put it delicately, almost all business owners run some expenses through the business that are not — a’hem – absolutely necessary to the operation of the business.

 Discretionary earnings are the total cash that the business generates in a year that is available to the owner after deductions for only the necessary operating expenses.
 Another way to define discretionary cash flow is that it is the “total owner’s benefit” derived from owning the business, regardless of how the owner takes the money out of the business.

-More formally, it is the amount of cash left over after paying only the necessary operating expenses that is available for (1) owner’s remuneration, including “benefits,” (2) return on investment and (3) debt service, if any.
+More formally, it is the amount of cash left over after paying only the necessary operating expenses that is available for (1) owner’s salary and benefits, (2) return on investment and (3) debt service, if any.

 To illustrate, let me tell you about the sale of a restaurant that I handled as a business broker several years ago.
 The profit and loss statement from the business was actually showing a small loss.

 However, the owner’s wife drove a Lincoln Navigator which was listed on the books of the business as a company vehicle.
 The company also paid for all her gas and maintenance on the Navigator although she had no role in the operation of the restaurant.
 Same for the daughter’s Honda which she drove back and forth to college.
 The daughter was also on the payroll as an employee of the restaurant which furnished her with spending money at college, although she never actually worked at the restaurant.

 The family’s ski vacation to Colorado was charged to the business because the owner attended a business meeting for a few hours while in Aspen.
 You see where I’m heading here, don’t you?
 By the time all these items plus any non-cash expenses (eg: depreciation) were accounted for, the restaurant was actually producing a nice yearly cash flow for the family.